-- People in the water may not be visible from helm.
-Before starting your engine, walk around the boat and look in the water to make certain that no one is in the water near the boat. - Account for all your passengers prior to starting the engine. - Never allow passengers to board or exit your boat from the water when engines are on - or idling (your propeller may continue to spin). - Educate passengers about the location and danger of the propellers. - Avoid call to attention to any propeller warning labels around on your boat. - Be especially alert when operating in congested areas and never enter swimming zones. - Take extra precautions near boats that are towing skiers or inflatables - Never permit passengers to ride on the bow, gunwale, transom, seatbacks, or other locations where they might fall overboard.
+- Before starting your boat, walk to the stern and look in the water to make certain there is no one near your propeller (people near propeller may not be visible from helm). - Never allow passengers to board or exit your boat from the water when engines are on - or idling (your propeller may continue to spin). - Educate passengers about the location and danger of the propellers. - Call attention to and discuss any propeller warning labels around your boat. - Be especially alert when operating in congested areas and never enter swimming zones. - Take extra precautions near boats that are towing skiers or tubers. - Never permit passengers to ride on the bow, gunwale, transom, seatbacks, or other locations where they might fall overboard. - Children should be watched carefully while onboard.

-- Ensure each passenger is in a designed occupant position.
-Move passenger positions to suit water conditions.
-Insist all passengers use available handholds while the boat is underway. - Children should be watched carefully while onboard. - Establish clear rules for swim platform use, boarding ladders, and seating (if possible, passengers should remain seated at all times). - If someone falls overboard, STOP!
+- Establish clear rules for swim platform use, boarding ladders, and seating (if possible, passengers should remain seated at all times). - If someone falls overboard, STOP!
 Then slowly turn the boat around, and keep the person in sight as you approach.
 Assign a passenger to continuously monitor the person in the water.
-Turn your engine off FIRST and then bring the person to safety. - Never put your boat in reverse to pick someone up out of the water; circle around again.
+Turn your engine off FIRST and then bring the person to safety. - Never reverse your boat to pick someone up out of the water.
+Go around again.